 Cook one box of Duncan Hines yellow butter cake mix according to the directions, using two 8-inch pans.

 Cool the cakes thoroughly.
 When cool, slice layers in half.
 This is kind of a pain.
-Use a knife at least as long as the diameter of the cakes.
-(Did that make sense?
-Huh.)
+Use a knife at least as long as the diameter of the cakes, or dental floss (unused, please).

 8 ounces sour cream